 What kind of eye diseases can dogs develop?
 Here’s a look at some of the most common conditions, including signs to look out for and things you can do should your pooch exhibit any of these diseases.

-Cherry eye is the term used to describe prolapse of the third eyelid.
+Cherry eye is the term used to describe the prolapse of the third eyelid.
 This condition can affect all dogs, but some breeds are more prone than others, including Beagles, Pugs, and Basset hounds.
 Cherry eye is quite noticeable; it’s marked by a bulging red tissue on the inner corner of the eye.
 In some cases, the condition corrects itself; however, surgery may be necessary.
-Using a property fitted dog collar – or better yet, a dog harness – can prevent the cherry eye; however, if your pup does develop it, contact your veterinarian.
+Using a properly-fitted dog collar – or better yet, a dog harness – can prevent the cherry eye; however, if your pup does develop it, contact your veterinarian.

 For some breeds, like Cocker Spaniels, Chows, and Shih Tzus, glaucoma is hereditary; however, any dog can develop this condition, especially older canines.
 This condition is marked by a buildup of liquid within the eye, which leads to increased pressure and can significant pain and blindness.
 Symptoms can include redness, increased tears, dilated pupils, and bulging of the eye.
 Topical and oral medications for dogs can help drain the fluid, thus reducing pain and improving vision.